CAPITAL GAINS TAX

 - The gain is deemed to have accrued evenly over the period of ownership.

-- Where a gain is made on a property that has at any time been your Principal Private Residence the gain accruing in a final period of up to 18 months.
+- Where a gain is made on a property that has at any time been your principal private residence the gain accruing in a final period of up to 18 months is ignored.

-- If the property has been your principle private residence and it has been let as residential accommodation there is a further allowance not exceeding the sum of the previous two items and is capped at £40,000.
-(Letting Relief)
+- If the property has been your principal private residence and it has been let as residential accommodation there is a further allowance not exceeding the sum of the previous two items and is capped at £40,000 (Letting Relief).

 - Then the personal annual exempt amount is deducted.